Thewbi/hci_bluetooth/README.md

 53 50 50 20 43 6F 75 6E 74 65 72
 ```

-## RFCOMM

-RFCOMM is one of the services that a bluetooth classic stack can provide.
-The stack first has to enter a SDP record into the SDP system so that the record can
-be returned when a client queries the existing services.

-If the SDP returns the existence of an RFCOMM server or the client just decides to connect to a RFCOMM server,
-then a bluetooth based equivalent of socket connection is possible to exchange data (byte arrays).

-RFCOMM runs on to of L2CAP.

 # Logging with WireShark

 The purpose of logging is to output the most low level byte array send and received and also